aws/aws-database-encryption-sdk-dynamodb/.temp/plan.md

 3. **No Dafny runtime dependency**: The final artifact has zero dependency on `dafny.jar` or Dafny-generated code
 4. **All existing tests pass**: Integration tests, cross-language test vectors
 5. **Performance improvement**: Measurable reduction in latency and memory usage vs Dafny-compiled version

+---

+### Phase 7: Test Vector Adaptation ⚠️ IN PROGRESS

+The TestVectors project at `aws-database-encryption-sdk-dynamodb/TestVectors/runtimes/java` has 5 bridge files that convert between Dafny test driver types and the native API.
+These files use `ToDafny`/`ToNative` converters that no longer exist in the native artifact.

+**Strategy**: Rewrite the 5 bridge files to perform the Dafny↔Native conversion inline (the conversions are simple type mappings).
+The Dafny test driver and runtime remain — only the bridge layer changes.

+**Files to modify:**
+1. `CreateInterceptedDDBClient_Compile/__default.java` — Takes Dafny config, creates intercepted DDB client
+2. `CreateWrappedItemEncryptor_Compile/__default.java` — Takes Dafny config, creates item encryptor
+3. `internaldafny/wrapped/__default.java` — Wraps DynamoDbEncryption service
+4. `wrapped/TestDynamoDbEncryption.java` — Wraps DynamoDbEncryption for test harness
+5. `wrapped/TestDynamoDbItemEncryptor.java` — Wraps item encryptor for test harness